 - Finally, faculty members assessing the application may add to its assessment score based upon the amount and quality of volunteer or human service work experience reflected in the Work/Volunteer Experience Form.

 4. Equity Admissions

-The School of Social Work at the University of Windsor has adopted an Educational Equity Policy that welcomes applications from Indigenous Peoples, persons with special health considerations or disabilities, members of visible minorities, and persons who identify as sexual minorities.
+The School of Social Work at the University of Windsor has adopted an Educational Equity Policy that welcomes applications from Indigenous Peoples, persons with special health considerations or disabilities, racialized peoples, and persons who identify as sexual minorities.
 Should you wish to self-identify as a member of one of these traditionally under-represented groups, please check off the appropriate category on the application.

 5. Offers of Admission

-It is the intention of the School of Social Work to have assessed all applications received by the deadline by the end of April each year.
+It is the intention of the School of Social Work to have assessed all applications received by the deadline by early May each year.
 This is a working timeline and subject to change.
-Therefore, we cannot project when initial offers of admission to the professional years (year 3) of the BSW program will be made.
+Therefore, we cannot project when initial offers of admission to the professional years of the BSW program will be made.

 Admissions are based upon ranking of the student’s application, using a formula which takes into account the cumulative average, major average, personal statement, references and past experience.